AntoineRondelet/uxss-vulnerabilities-research/README.md

 - To explore: if we enter: `data:text/html,<script>alert("test")</script>`, then this code is executed in the browser.
 See what we can do with it (access some sensitive data ? escape from sandbox ?
 Read some data on other tabs ?
 Create a tab using this script and read data in it ?
 Embed a page and execute malicious code ?) **--> TODO**

+- If we set the URL to `data:text/html,`, then if we open the developer console, and we do `document.body.innerHTML = '<iframe src="http://www.bing.com/images/search?q=microsoft+edge"></iframe>'`, then we can embed Bing on this page.
+I don't know what we can do with it, we need to investigate.
+At least, we should remember that we can execute some javascript under the `data:text/html,` URI.
+This can be useful... **--> TODO: Further research**

 - Impossible to reproduce: https://www.brokenbrowser.com/sop-bypass-uxss-stealing-credentials-pretty-fast/ :x: